aragon/developer-portal/docs/osx/03-reference-guide/framework/dao/DAORegistry.md

 ### external function register

 Registers a DAO by its address.
+If a non-empty subdomain name is provided that is not taken already, the DAO becomes the owner of the ENS name.

 ```solidity
 function register(contract IDAO dao, address creator, string subdomain) external